SkyeLoft/HTMLBattlepass/README.md

 - Keep images small; lazy-load higher tiers to avoid massive downloads.
 - Store gallery data in JSON so anyone can edit the prank without touching JS.

-## License
+## Note

-Do what you want.
-Attribution optional.
-If you deploy this to publicly roast someone, be a decent human about it — don’t dox, don’t harass, and keep consent in mind.
+ If you deploy this to publicly roast someone, be a decent human about it, and keep consent in mind.